 Placement in the appropriate music performing ensemble and at the correct levels for individual music lessons won't be confirmed until you have completed an audition.
 Music lessons are generally scheduled individually so that you can choose lesson times which won't be in conflict with the rest of your class schedule.
 The ensembles meet at specific times.
 If you are planning to participate in a music ensemble, you will be enrolled after the results of the music auditions are available.

-Students wanting to participate in individual speaking events should register for RHET 061X, Intercollegiate Speaking.
-Students preferring debate should register for RHET 062X, Intercollegiate Debate.
-Remember that these courses are worth 0.25 credits, so they can be added to your regular course load of 3 to 4 Willamette credits.
+Students wanting to participate in individual speaking should register for CCM 101 (1), Public Speaking.
+Students preferring debate should register for IDS 062X (0.25), Intercollegiate Debate.

 Health Sciences Advising